-The purpose of this course is to introduce students to the main issues involved in electricity industry operation and control - that is, decision making approaches and methods to meet industry objectives through appropriate operation of existing power system equipment.
-Industry operation and control will be discussed in the context of both traditional monopoly utility run power systems and the restructured market-based industries now becoming more common worldwide.
-Thus the course will explore the broader issue of electricity industry operation and control rather than the narrower traditional power system focus.

-Furthermore, it will also explore the challenges and opportunities that distributed energy resources - generation, storage and demand-side participation - bring to electricity industry operation.
+The purpose of this course is to introduce students to the main issues involved in electricity industry planning and economics - that is, decision making approaches and methods to meet longer-term industry objectives.
+Industry planning and economics, with a particular focus on investment, will be considered in the context of both traditional monopoly utility run power systems, and the restructured market-based industries now becoming more common worldwide.
+Thus the course will explore the broader issue of electricity industry planning, economics and investment, rather than the narrower traditional power system focus.
+Furthermore, it will also explore the challenges and opportunities that distributed energy resources - generation, storage and demand-side participation - bring to these issues.
+The subject should also provide a basis for further study of this field.